cdsds210/b1-final-exam-review/src/algorithms.md

 d.
 Data structures

-- Priority queue (min-heap), adjacency list or matrix, arrays to track best edge/weights and whether a vertex is in the MST.
+- Priority queue (min-heap), adjacency list or matrix, vectors to track best edge/weights and whether a vertex is in the MST.

 [Helpful 2 Minute Video](https://www.youtube.com/watch?v=cplfcGZmX7I)